-The Commission will check the eligibility of your application and will continue by evaluating your application against the award criteria.
-This step will lead to a ranking of the applicantions on the basis of the obtained scored.
-The highest ranked applicants will be invited to prepare the grant agreement in the Participant Portal and wil be requested to submit their legal and financial data.
+After the deadline, the Commission will start the evaluation by checking the eligibility of your application and continues by evaluating your application against the award criteria.
+This step will lead to a ranking of applications on the basis of the obtained scores.
+The highest ranked applicants will be invited to prepare the grant agreement electronically in the Participant Portal and will be requested to submit their legal and financial data.
 In addition, the Commission will finalise the mandatory checks (operational and financial capacity, exclusion and double funding).